romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 1. Create a Google Cloud project and enable the YouTube Data API v3.
 2. Obtain OAuth 2.0 credentials and download `client_secret_youtube.json`.
 3. Place `client_secret_youtube.json` in the same directory as `main.py`.
-4. The first time you run a command that updates or accesses YouTube live chat, you’ll be prompted for an OAuth flow.
+4. The first time you run a command that updates or accesses YouTube live chat, you'll be prompted for an OAuth flow.
 A `token.json` will be saved for subsequent uses.

 ## Usage Overview

 You can run multiple scripts for different tasks.
 The main entry point is **`main.py`**, which supports several modes.
 Additionally, specialized scripts like **`livechatbot.py`** or **`live_transcriber.py`** handle live scenarios.

 ### 1. `main.py` Modes

 - **full-process**
   Downloads, transcribes, improves SRT (if not disabled), runs prompts, and optionally updates YouTube metadata.